Local MAP Sampling for Diffusion Models: Abstract

 \section{Abstract}

 Diffusion Posterior Sampling (DPS) provides a principled Bayesian approach to inverse problems by sampling from $p(x_0 \mid y)$.
-However, in practice, the goal of inverse problem solving is not to cover the posterior but to recover the most accurate reconstruction, where optimization-based diffusion solvers often excel despite lacking a clear probabilistic foundation.
+While posterior sampling is valuable for capturing uncertainty and multi-modality, many classical and practical inverse problem settings ultimately prioritize accurate point estimation—most notably the MAP estimator, which has long served as a standard reconstruction objective in imaging and scientific applications.
 We introduce \textit{Local MAP Sampling (LMAPS)}, a new inference framework that iteratively solving local MAP subproblems along the diffusion trajectory.
-This perspective clarifies their connection to global MAP estimation and DPS, offering a unified probabilistic interpretation for optimization-based methods.
-Building on this foundation, we develop practical algorithms with a probabilistically interpretable covariance approximation, a reformulated objective for stability and interpretability, and a gradient approximation for non-differentiable operators.
-Across a broad set of image restoration and scientific tasks, LMAPS achieves state-of-the-art performance, including $\geq 2$ dB gains on motion deblurring, JPEG restoration, and quantization, and $>1.5$ dB improvements on inverse scattering benchmarks.
+This perspective clarifies their connection to global MAP and DPS, offering a unified probabilistic interpretation for optimization-based methods.
+Building on this foundation, we develop practical algorithms with a covariance approximation motivated by Gaussian prior assumption, a reformulated objective for stability and interpretability.
+Across a broad set of image restoration and scientific tasks, LMAPS achieves state-of-the-art performance.